DAISY Engraving Guidelines

 M1.
 Use MuseScore properly

-All the General rules apply to MuseScore engravers, except for G18.
-The engraver should read MuseScore’s online handbook to get familiar with all required operations.
+All the General Guidelines apply to MuseScore engravers, except for G18.
+The engraver should read MuseScore’s online handbook and support resources available from the MuseScore Support Page to get familiar with all required operations.

 M2.
 Use latest version of MuseScore